 7. Freycinet National Park, Tasmania

-Freycinet is our favourite place in Tasmania and one of our top three favourite National Parks in Australia.
-You’ve probably heard of world famous Wineglass Bay, but have you heard of Hazards Beach, Friendly Beaches, Coles Bay and that this park has some of the best walks in Tassie?
+Freycinet is our favorite place in Tasmania and one of our top three favorite National Parks in Australia.
+You’ve probably heard of world famous Wineglass Bay, but have you heard of Hazards Beach, Friendly Beaches, Coles Bay, and that this park has some of the best walks in Tassie?

 Give yourself more than one day here to do all the hikes, go kayaking, and take in the beauty of the Hazards.